Shinshoku (Lose Control)

 "Shinshoku (Lose Control)" (浸食 〜lose control〜) is the thirteenth single by L'Arc-en-Ciel.
 It was released simultaneously with "Honey" and "Kasou" on July 8, 1998.
 The single reached number 2 on the Oricon chart.
 It was re-released on August 30, 2006.

-The song was used briefly in the background of the American film Godzilla and was included on the Philippines release and Japanese edition of the soundtrack Godzilla: The Album.
-"Lose Control" became the #20 single of 1998 in Japan, where it sold 938,401 copies.
+The song was used briefly in the background of the American film Godzilla and was included on the Japanese, Taiwanese and the Asean edition of the soundtrack Godzilla: The Album.
+"Lose Control" was ranked at number twentieth on the 1998 end-of-year Oricon single chart, where it sold 938,530 copies.